 need to create a RuleExecutionSet before First, you it can be registered; RuleAdministrator provides factory methods to return an empty LocalRuleExecutionSetProvider RuleExecutionSetProvider.
-The LocalRuleExecutionSetProvider should RuleExecutionSets from load а local sources that serializable, to are not Streams.
-The RuleExecutionSetProvider like can be used to RuleExecutionSets from serializable sources, like DOM Elements or Packages. "ruleAdministrator.getLocalRuleExecutionSetProvider( null "ruleAdministrator.getRuleExecutionSetProvider( null );" take null as a parameter, as the properties map for these methods is not currently used.
+The LocalRuleExecutionSetProvider or should be used RuleExecutionSets from load а local sources that serializable, to are not Streams.
+The RuleExecutionSetProvider like can be used to load RuleExecutionSets from serializable sources, like DOM Elements or Packages.
+Both "ruleAdministrator.getLocalRuleExecutionSetProvider( ):" the null and the "ruleAdministrator.getRuleExecutionSetProvider( null );" take null as a parameter, as the properties map for these methods is not currently used.